Getting Back on Track After a Bad Month

-This month at Think Productive we’ve been having open conversations about being Human, not Superhero, which is one of the theories in our Time Management Training workshops.
+This month at Think Productive North America we’re talking about being Human, not Superhero.
+This is a concept from “How to Be a Productivity Ninja” by Graham Allcott.
+It’s also one of the topics in our Time Management Training workshops.
 We all have bad days, bad weeks, even bad months.
-Sometimes it can feel like everything that can go wrong will go wrong.
+Sometimes it can feel like everything that can go wrong is going wrong.
 Whether that’s in your personal life or work life, it can have a real hit on your productivity.
-Even us Productivity Ninjas have periods in life where it feels like forces are working against us.
+Even Productivity Ninjas have periods in life where it feels like forces are working against us.

-When we’re feeling stressed out we don’t always tend to prioritize looking after ourselves, and sometimes this is all we need to start getting back on track.
-Although we can’t always control what’s going on in our lives that’s making us stressed, we can try and make things a little easier for ourselves.
+When we’re feeling stressed out we don’t always tend to prioritize looking after ourselves.
+Sometimes this is all we need to start getting back on track.
+We can’t always control what’s going on in our lives that’s making us stressed.
+We can always try to make things a little easier for ourselves.

-We’ve put together some self-care tips to help you start looking after yourself, and then some ways to get back on track at work.
+We’ve put together some self-care tips to help you start looking after yourself, and get back on track at work.

 Get Enough Sleep

 Easier said than done, am I right?

 We all know that sleep is essential in keeping us sane, productive and happy.
 However, it seems to always be the first thing out the window when we’re stressed.

 To try and get back into a better sleep routine.
 Stay away from screens an hour before bedtime.
 Avoid chocolate in the evenings and make sure your curtains are keeping the light out!

 Studies have shown that increasing our water intake can improve our mood, energy and satisfaction levels.
 Studies have also shown that when people drink less, they suffered headaches, bad moods, tension and confusion.

 Try and aim to drink 2.5 liters of water a day and see how this affects your mood and stress levels.
 Refilling your water bottle at work every hour or so also gives you the chance to take a break from your desk and screen.